One woman’s story of transformation. Mid life crisis or mid life transformation? That depends on the lens you see the world through.

 Our story holds our gold; by giving the self permission to hold, heal, and examine the fundamental darkness and lovingly sit with it; transforms this darkness into light.
 Leonard Cohen once stated, ‘Without the cracks, the light wouldn’t be able to get in.’
 Acceptance of one’s emotions is now backed by a body of evidence connected to better emotional resilience and coherence, with fewer symptoms of depression and anxiety.

 For many years I ashamedly pushed away my pain body, and that of my adopted mother Joy, preferring the distraction of my perfect 2.2 family, career and outwardly seemingly perfect life.
 Yet inside, I wore the victim costume, I was ‘abandoned’ by my teenage birth mother from London and heroin addict, teenage biological father.
 I was informed of my adoption at 10 years of age and this was my first awakening in life.
 I remember going into the bathroom to look at my hands and wondering who they belonged to, distraught.
 My younger siblings were natural by birth, and how from that point on, I’d switched on my internal victim mode button as I did not, not want to belong.
 I often felt like the black sheep, and hell was I jealous at times.
 Funny how the monkey mind plays its role isn’t it?
 Of course, this is not a reflection of my dear Mum or Dad in any shape or form, they were the best and did everything they could to give us four kids a happy home life.
 I loved and love them dearly.
-However, whilst growing up, my Mum repeated often that, ‘I would be happy and settled once I had my own kids.’
+However, whilst growing up, my Mum repeated this mantra often; ‘I would be happy and settled once I had my own kids.’
 This was deeply embedded into my sub-conscious mind and totally conditioned throughout me.
-This is probably why, when I fell un-expectantly pregnant with my first born in my early twenties, that I chose to go ahead with the pregnancy.
-I had chosen a really big hearted guy to be the father, nothing could go wrong for I knew that he would always look after us and he did, until the shit hit the fan and I couldn’t cope any more.
+This is probably why, when I fell un-expectantly pregnant with my first born in my early twenties, that I chose to go ahead with the pregnancy as I felt a deep connection with my unborn in the first few months.
+I had chosen a really big hearted, lovely guy to be the father, nothing could go wrong for I knew that he would always look after us and he did, until the shit hit the fan and I couldn’t cope with ‘me’ any more.
 My inner world felt too distressing, I didn’t know that I was an empath and a deeply feeling person or knew anything about energy and the power of the mind, or the healing power of touch or quantum physics, or meditation, tantra, intentions, the Chakra system, plant medicine or any of the so called spiritual stuff.
 Not one thing.
 No-thing.
 Thus far, my life knew nothing about the magic of the heart.

 The education system to date teaches us about cognitive intelligence but not about the emotional intelligence.
 See any Ofsted inspection report.
 The intelligences of the heart and gut brain is seriously over looked, as it predominately focuses on the head brain and this was to be my why, my tipping point.
 I had enough of feeling separate in my own home, my body mind.
 I felt so fucking ugly on the inside and no make up or beauty creams seemed to work either, no matter how much i spent or what brand i bought.